SAINT BENEDICT MONASTERYSNOWMASS, COLORADOA little relief on a hot summer's day...HIGH MOUNTAIN WINTER

 for home, but I’ve packed enough glory

-for I’ve seen God’s face in the wild.
+and beauty to last a lifetime, for I’ve seen God’s face in the wild.

-Today I feel a teardrop
+TODAYToday I feel a teardrop

 at its tipping point,